-Plan your market garden step 2: days to harvest.
+Plan your market garden Step 2: days to harvest for each crop.
 You next need to know how long it takes each crop you plan to yield a harvest.
 Start with the seed catalogs; most will give you a 'days to maturity' figure to help your planning.
 Make note if the 'days to maturity' figure refers to direct seeding, or from transplant.
 Also note average germination times.

-Plan your market garden step 3: length of harvest period.
+Plan your market garden Step 3: average length of harvest period.
 This is the average length of time over which a crop will produce a yield.
 This gives you your re-plant interval.